 Family Provision claims

-- Dependants who were maintained/supported by the deceased person
+- Dependants who were wholly or substantially maintained or supported by the deceased;

-- A family member who was partly or wholly dependant on the deceased at the time of their death.
+- A person who was at the time partly or wholly dependent on the deceased.

-What is the time limit to contest a Will?
+What are the time limits for contesting a Will?

-To contest a Will with a family provision claim for further provision, notice must be given to the executor within six months of the date of death of the deceased person.
+If you wish to challenge the Will, a family provision application notice to apply for further provision must be given to the executor within six months of the deceased person’s death.

-To challenge a Will’s validity you have to make an application before a Grant of Probate has been granted by the supreme court.
-Or if a Grant of Probate has not yet been applied for, within six months of the death of the deceased person.
+To contest the validity of a Will an application should be made before a Grant of Probate has been issued from the Supreme Court, or if no Grant of Probate has been applied for within 6 months of the deceased’s date of death.